robertogattabs/forensicRadiomics-liver/README.md

 result <- levels(a)[a]
 ```

-The variable *result* will contains *0* if the patient is estimated to be dead before the 24h or *1* otherwise.
+The variable *result* will be set to *0* if the subject is estimated to have died before the 24h or, on the contrary, it will be set to *1*.

 ## Important note